So, what is a Shareholder / Partnership agreement, I hear you asking yourself.

 - Compulsory retirement age – a clause can be included to outline this however due care needs to be taken to ensure the provisions within the agreement comply with all relevant Commonwealth, State and Territory anti-discrimination legislation

-Shareholder / Partnership agreements are complex by nature and the above list is just scratches the surface of possible items to include.
+Shareholder / Partnership agreements are complex by nature and the above list just scratches the surface of possible items to include.

 Whilst we can assist you in the drafting an agreement specific to your business and circumstances, we do recommend a trusted legal advisor be engaged to prepare the final agreement.